codeandcharts/stackoverflow_survey_clean_24/report/story.md

 ### Experience Distribution by Industry
 - **Media & Advertising attracts senior talent**: Highest proportion of senior developers (31% with 11-20 years)
 - **Government sector maintains experience**: Most developers with 20+ years experience (20%)
-- **Retail and Fintech skew mid-career**: Higher percentages of developers with 6-10 years experience
+- **Retail and Fintech skew mid-career**: Higher percentages of developers with 6-10 years of experience
 - **Software Development shows balanced distribution**: More evenly distributed across experience levels

 ## Key Insights & Implications

-1. **The remote work revolution is transforming the industry but unevenly**
+1. **The remote work revolution is transforming the industry, but unevenly.**
    - Regional and cultural factors create significant variation in remote work adoption
    - Age and life stage influence remote work preferences, with mid-career professionals most likely to work remotely
-   - Companies must adapt flexible policies that accommodate these differences to remain competitive
+   - Companies must adopt flexible policies that accommodate these differences to remain competitive

 2. **Developer satisfaction is disconnected from traditional incentives**
    - Higher compensation at larger companies fails to produce higher job satisfaction